 - Experienced Accountants with over five years ‘practical experience in the preparation of Reports and Financial Statement in accordance with the charities’ statement of recommended practice (SORP) reporting requirements

 - Proficient in Microsoft Office suite, especially Excel with the ability to prepare and link data to the reports

 - Experience in the UK tax laws and other requirements

 - A member of a professional Accountancy Associations would be an added advantage

 1.9 Submission of proposal

-Applications should be submitted electronically to AATF Procurement Officer at firstname.lastname@example.org and clearly marked “Preparation of Fiscal Year 2022 SORP” by 12 January 2023 at 5:00 pm E.A time.
+Applications should be summitted electronically to AATF Procurement Officer at firstname.lastname@example.org and clearly marked “Preparation of Fiscal Year 2022 SORP accounts” by the 24 February 2023 5:00 pm E.A time.